History of Lothian Buses: 1956 to present

+Sightseeing services

 In May 1989, a private company called Guide Friday set up an open top bus tour called the Edinburgh Tour.
-Later that year, LRT set up the Classic Tour using open top Leyland Atlanteans as a direct competitor - Edinburgh Corporation and LRT had operated tour services since the early 1920s, but with weaker branding.
+Later that year, LRT set up the Classic Tour using open top Leyland Atlanteans as a direct competitor, also running competing Classic Tours in Guide Friday's English operations of Oxford, Cambridge and York; Edinburgh Corporation and LRT had operated tour services since the early 1920s, but with weaker branding.
 The Classic Tour buses wore a blue and white livery, each carrying a name e.g.Scottish Star, Lothian Star and Highland Star.

-On 1 April 1996 Lothian Regional Council was abolished.
-Although the then Conservative government had sought to have the company privatised, this was resisted by local politicians and ownership of the company passed to the new City of Edinburgh Council and the three neighbouring councils.
-The LRT identity remained until January 2000, when the company was renamed Lothian Buses plc, the LRT logo changing to 'Lothian'.

-In July 2000 Lothian Buses became one of the first bus tour operators to join the City Sightseeing franchise model, re-branding and upgrading the Classic Tour.
+In July 2000, Lothian Buses became one of the first bus tour operators to join the City Sightseeing franchise model, rebranding and upgrading the Classic Tour.
 Lothian purchased the first purpose built low flow open top buses, painted in City Sightseeing livery.
-The Classic tour was completely transformed into the City Sightseeing red scheme by May 2001.
-In 2002, Lothian Buses acquired both Guide Friday, its biggest rival in the tour bus market, and the smaller Mac Tours, which had been founded in 1998 and operated vintage bus tours - this Left Lothian Buses as the only tour bus operator in the city.
+The Classic Tour was completely transformed into the City Sightseeing red scheme by May 2001.
+In 2002, Lothian Buses acquired both Guide Friday, its biggest rival in the tour bus market, and the smaller Mac Tours, which had been founded in 1998 and operated vintage bus tours, leaving Lothian Buses as the only tour bus operator in the city until the introduction of Bright Bus Tours by First Scotland East in 2019.
 All three tour brands were consolidated as one subsidiary company; Edinburgh Bus Tours.
-In 2004, Edinburgh Bus Tours introduced the Majestic Tour, visiting the Royal Yacht Britannia and the Botanic Gardens.
+In 2004, Edinburgh Bus Tours introduced the Majestic Tour, serving the Royal Yacht Britannia and the Botanic Gardens.

+Edinburgh bus war

+Post deregulation, Lothian experienced alternating periods of competition and stability with the other major bus operator in Edinburgh, First Edinburgh, and its previous incarnations SMT, who threatened to sue Lothian Regional Council in 1992 in a dispute over pensioners' fares, and Eastern Scottish, who LRT enquired about buying during the breakup of the Scottish Bus Group.
+During this time Lothian acquired a number of smaller Edinburgh operators.

+In September 2001, Lothian reported First to the Office of Fair Trading (OFT), alleging anti-competitive 'bus war' practices including the introduction of a £1 fare, undercutting Lothian's own fares, and running multiple buses on four 'copycat' services numbered identically to existing Lothian routes.
+This claim was later rejected by the OFT, who ruled that First's competitive expansion in Lothian's operating area were a "reasonable commercial strategy from which passengers benefited".
+First Edinburgh withdrew their competitive £1 fare on 12 November 2001 following the launch of the OFT investigation, raising fares by up to 140%, and in July 2002, First withdrew its last competitive services in Edinburgh.